-- Oppose legislation and regulations policies adversely affecting OCTA's ability to efficiently and effectively contract for goods and services, conduct business of the agency, and limit or transfer the risk of liability; - b) Support legislation efforts to provide greater protection of OCTA's computer and information security systems; - c) Support legislation that establish inges reasonable liability for non-economic damages in any action for personal injury, property damage, or wrongful death brought against a public entity based on principles of comparative fault; - d) Support legislation that would provide for consistentey of campaign contribution limits as applied to both elected and appointed bodies; - e) Monitor the effect of Brown Act changes legislation on OCTA Board operations as it relates to the use of new technologies for communication with the public.
+- Oppose policies adversely affecting OCTA's ability to efficiently and effectively contract for goods and services, conduct business of the agency, and limit or transfer the risk of liability; - b) Support efforts to provide greater protection of OCTA's computer and information security systems; - c) Support establishing reasonable liability for non-economic damages in any action for personal injury, property damage, or wrongful death brought against a public entity based on principles of comparative fault; - d) Support consistent campaign contribution limits as applied to both elected and appointed bodies; - e) Monitor proposed changes related to the Ralph M. Brown Act, and other statutes governing public meetings, including the expanded use of technology.